GearworksSMP/website/content/posts/gearworks-beta-guide.md

 ### Mining Server

 No additional supplies are provided on this server.
 There is no `/spawn` command.
-To leave user `/server {server}`
+To leave use `/server {server}`

 This server resets every 4 days, anything left on this server will be wiped.